KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 Install [Git Client](https://git-scm.com/download/win)
 * After installing the Git Client, you will need to exit Unity and the Unity Hub.
 ### Steps to Import game Scripts
 1. Change version to use Thunderkit version.
-(Click on version in column and select the correct one) See [Thunderkit](#thunderkit) how to get it.
+(Click on version in column and select the correct one) See [Thunderkit](#thunderkit) how to find what version to select.
 1. It will then Open the project, warning may show about version and just click continue

 1. Wait for Editor to open